 Here’s a tip if you are getting Jamaican Blue Mountain coffee pre-ground: make sure the water you are using is hot enough or that the drip coffee maker you are using is able to get to suitable temperatures.
 You want to be between 195 degrees F and 205 degrees F. You do not want to use boiling water!
 It will burn your coffee, and this is coffee you do not want to burn.

-If you are going to buy ground coffee, especially of this quality, please make sure you have a proper storage method.
-Here’s an article to help you get situated.
+If you are going to buy ground coffee, especially of this quality, you’ll probably want a proper storage method.
+Here’s an article to help you get started.

 It’s a fine cup of coffee.
 It’s a great price.
 But we personally prefer some of the other picks on this list when it comes to taste.

-The bottom part of the list got a bit exhausting from all the chin-scratching we were doing, but at the end of the day, buying Jamaican Blue Mountain coffee should be one of the most exciting experiences of your coffee life.
-It is widely regarded as the best, and worth the money you’ll spend on it.
+There are quite a few brands to choose between, but at the end of the day, buying Jamaican Blue Mountain coffee should be one of the most exciting experiences of your coffee life.
+It is widely regarded as the best and worth the money you’ll spend on it.
 But, there are shady people out there, and shady roasters, too.
-You should be cautious when shopping for Jamaican Blue Mountain Coffee.
+You may want to be cautious when shopping for Jamaican Blue Mountain Coffee.
 Do your due diligence.
 There are some things to consider.

 It’s the best coffee in the world.
 It will be priced accordingly.

-it’s probably a blend, and a blend just has to have a little Jamaican Blue Mountain in it to say that it has Jamaican Blue Mountain in it.
+It’s probably a blend, and a blend just has to have a little Jamaican Blue Mountain in it to call itself Jamaican Blue Mountain.
 You might not be able to taste what you are attempting to buy.
 Even worse, it…

 Dishonesty is human, and coffee is what gets humans going.
 So, when you are buying Jamaican Blue Mountain coffee make sure you…